bsaavedrabo/COVIDvolution-CS226/README.md

 The objective is to observe SARS-CoV-2 mutations from Dec 2019.

 **Sources**: Which assignments or code will you base your project on?
-  We are going to base our project on A07: It's in Your Genes and
+  We are going to base our project on A07: It's in Your Genes and T09 Oh The Places You Will Go

 **CRC Card**: